benlansdell/ethome/docs/how-to.md

 ### 3d Features manipulation

 By default, when new features are added to the dataframe, they are considered 'active'.
-Active features can be accessed through
+Active simply means they can be accessed through the attribute:
 ```python
 recordings.ml.features
 ```
+provided for convenience.
 You can pass this to any ML method for further processing.
-This `.ml.features` is just a convenience for managing the long list of features you will have created in the steps above.
+This `.ml.features` helps manage  the long list of features you will have created in the steps above.
 You can always just treat `recordings` like a Pandas DataFrame and do ML how you would normally.

 To activate features you can use `recordings.features.activate`, and to deactivate features you can use `recordings.features.deactivate`.
 Deactivating keeps them in the DataFrame, but just no longer includes those features in the `recordings.ml.features` view.

-## 4 Fit a model for behavior classification
+## 4a Fit a model for behavior classification

 Ok!
-The hard work is done, so now you can easily train a behavior classifier based on the features you've computed and the labels provided.
+All the work is done and now you can easily train a behavior classifier based on the features you've computed and the labels provided.

 E.g.
 ```python